btf-org/flank/README.md

 ## How does Flank help engineers

-Flank allows backend engineers to solve business problems by themselves, by just writing code in their favorite language.
+Flank allows backend engineers to solve business problems by just writing code, on their computer, in their favorite language.
 It eliminates lots of meetings, tools, and messages.

 ## Quickstart